Key points

 Why does the definition of 'abated' matter?

 Ahead of COP28 (in 2023), several influential stakeholders — including the UK, G7 and European Council — called for the phase out of 'unabated fossil fuel'.
 This was different to calling for the phase out of fossil fuels (which refers to phasing out all fossil fuels) because it would have permitted some continued usage of fossil fuels, so long as they were 'abated'.
-Although the final COP28 outcome was to “transition away from fossil fuels” and did not use the word “abated”, it is likely that there will be continued discussion of this commitment at COP29.
+The final COP28 text emphasised: “transitioning away from fossil fuels in energy systems in a just, orderly and equitable manner, accelerating action in this critical decade, so as to achieve net zero by 2050 in keeping with the science” as well as “accelerating efforts towards the phase-down of unabated coal power”.

-The issue is that while 'abated' is generally understood to mean that some form of Carbon Capture and Storage (CCS) technology would be used to capture the emissions resulting from the use of fossil fuels, there is currently no formally agreed definition of the standard to which this would be expected to operate.
+The issue is that while 'abated' is generally understood to mean that some form of Carbon Capture and Storage (CCS) technology would be used to capture the emissions, there is currently no formally agreed definition of the standard to which this would be expected to operate either for coal or other fossil fuels.
+A clear definition is needed for all fossil fuels to avoid ambiguities and to help guide international negotiations, policy development and investment decisions.

 It might seem reasonable to assume that 'abated' fossil fuels would have no, or very minimal, levels of associated greenhouse gas emissions.
 But in fact, fitting CCS technology does not automatically achieve this.
 If the definition of 'abated' is left open to interpretation, there is a risk that it could inadvertently allow the continued emission of greenhouse gases.
 This might happen in several ways: